InnoxiumTech/CandorManager/README.md

 Candor will achieve this by having modules that be added or removed at any time.
 Each module should only support one game.
 Modules _could_ support more than one game, but only if those games have the same mod installation method.
-Each module will be a JAR file that can be loaded from the "modules" folder in the Candor instal location.
+Each module will be a JAR file that can be loaded from the "modules" folder in the Candor install location.
 Candor will provide a robust API for developers to create new modules, via maven

 # What isn't Candor?